 On November 22nd, 2016, Bloomberg News published the shocking results of various lab tests it conducted on samples of store-brand Aloe Vera gel it purchased at Walmart, Target, CVS and Walgreens.

-Astoundingly, the results showed no indication whatsoever of Aloe Vera in Wal-Mart, Target and CVS samples, despite those products listing aloe barbadensis leaf juice (i.e. Aloe Vera) as the first or second ingredient after water.
+Astoundingly, the results showed no indication whatsoever of Aloe Vera in Wal-Mart, Target and CVS samples, despite those products listing aloe barbadensis leaf juice (a.k.a.
+Aloe Vera) as the first or second ingredient after water.
 What they did find were fillers and additives like triethanolamine and maltodextrin, which strongly suggests that the products contained a cheaper, fake aloe substitute.

 The Walgreens’ store-brand samples barely fared better, with inconclusive results that could neither confirm nor rule out the presence of aloe vera.